tetsushijp/AEP-Hands-on-Labs/labs/travel/Foundations/Schemas.md

     <kbd><img src="./images/schemamixin12.png"  /></kdb>

 22) On the Field Properties panel to the right add the following
-     FieldName = orderType
+- FieldName = orderType
-    Description = Order Type
+- Description = Order Type
-    Type = String
+- Type = String

     ![Demo](./images/schemamixin15.png)

-    Scroll down and hit Apply
+    Scroll down and click Apply.

     ![Demo](./images/schemaapply.png)

 23. We are done with modeling the schema.
-To Save your work hit Save on the top right corner.
-Make sure that your schema structure looks like the one in the screenshot below
+Click Save on the top right corner.
+Make sure  your schema structure looks like the one in the screenshot below

      <!---